Navigation » List of Schools » California State University, Northridge » Marketing » MKT 304 – Marketing Management » Fall 2022 » Test 2

 B Order-taking, missionary selling, order-getting

-D order-taking, supporting, order-getting
+D order-taking, order-managing, order-getting

 Question #5

-B Product management
+A Product management

 C Administrative overhead